odino/interviews/README.md

 * what is your drive?
 * 3 tools you can't live without
 * what kind of blogs do you read?
+* what was the last thing you learned?
 * where do you look for help if you get stuck on a problem for too long?

 ## Career